The tapestry of identity

 It can also help us to discover more about ourselves.
 Nothing in this world stays static and neither should we.

-Ancestry, Where to Begin
+Ancestry, where to begin…

 With the advent of the internet, genealogy has taken off with a number of at home sleuths finding their ancestors on genealogy sites.
 Of particular help is that these sites use crowdsourcing to help others find pieces of their ancestral jigsaw puzzle.